 - Go berry picking – strawberries, blueberries, and blackberries are all great picks for kids

 - Visit a fountain to wade and play in

 - Go to a local beach or river for water play – swimming, floating, sand, rocks – whatever floats your boat. ;)

 - Sidewalk chalk and games – hopscotch or art

-- Visit local swimming pool, sign up for swim lessons (not this year in Portland), or just put out the kiddie pool
+- Visit local swimming pool, sign up for swim lessons, or just put out the kiddie pool

 - Picnic in a park – or a socially distanced BBQ

 - Celebrate 4th of July and teach kiddos about fireworks safety and sparklers and pop-its are always fun